DARMA-tasking/magistrate/docs/shared/checkpoint_learn_serialize.md

-When a class (or structure) has to be serialized, the user must provide a reconstruction method for the class and a serialization method or free function to actually performing the serialization.
+When a class (or structure) has to be serialized, the user must provide a reconstruction method for the class and a serialization method or free function to actually perform the serialization.

 \subsection reconstruct_class Class reconstruction